Most Common Financial Mistakes (that keep you in DEBT)

 Using Credit Cards.

 I still remember the first credit card I signed up for in college.
-I got a free T-Shirt, followed by a seriously unhealthy relationship with money.
+They lured me in with a free T-Shirt, which was quickly followed by a seriously unhealthy relationship with money.

 I thought I needed a credit card to “build my credit”.
 You only need to build your credit, if you plan on going in to more debt.
 It’s a vicious cycle.